LEDfan/keywi/README.md

  - Use [Keepass HTTP](https://github.com/pfn/keepasshttp)
  - No editing of the Keepass database
  - Using the Firefox web extensions API, to support Firefox 57 and later
- - Support Keepass, KeepassXC later maybe [Pass](https://www.passwordstore.org/)
+ - Support Keepass, KeepassXC, later maybe [Pass](https://www.passwordstore.org/)
  - Minimal amount of libraries (aes and cryptohelpers)
  - no automatic form filling, i.e. only when the user wants to.
 The user has to select the form itself.
 This is very important because:
    - credentials can be filled in the wrong site (e.g. a DNS spoofing)